sjt48/PyFlow/README.md

 # PyFlow

 Codebase for the  **PyFlow** library, used for computing local integrals of motion of a variety of disordered quantum systems and computing their non-equilibrium dynamics.
-The method is described in https://arxiv.org/abs/2110.02906: please cite this work, and any of my others that you find relevant, if you use anything in this package in your research work.
+The method is described in https://arxiv.org/abs/2110.02906: please cite this work -- and any of my other papers that you find relevant -- if you use any of this in your own research.

 *By Dr S. J. Thomson (steven.thomson@fu-berlin.de)*
 *steventhomson.co.uk / @PhysicsSteve*